tag1consulting/goose/README.md

 ## Controlling Running Goose Load Test

 By default, Goose will launch a telnet Controller thread that listens on `0.0.0.0:5116`, and a WebSocket Controller thread that listens on `0.0.0.0:5117`.
 The running Goose load test can be controlled through these Controllers.
+Goose can optionally be started with the `--no-autostart` run time option to prevent the load test from automatically starting, requiring instead that it be started with a Controller command.

+NOTE: The controller currently is not Gaggle-aware, and only functions correctly when running Goose as a single process in standalone mode.

 ### Telnet Controller